imbilalbutt/Medical-ImageJ-Plugin/README.md

 🧩 Features
 Image thresholding & segmentation: Enables interactive and automated region of interest (ROI) extraction.

+Segmentation Evaluation – Computes specificity and sensitivity for performance assessment.

 Edge detection: Includes popular methods like Canny and Otsu for edge and object boundary identification.

 Modular design: Easily extendable to support future processing steps like denoising, registration, or feature extraction.